-Coorong National Park extends south, from where the River Murray meets the sea.
+This par extends south, from where the River Murray meets the sea.
 It provides four-wheel drivers the opportunity to explore the coast and glimpse some of its 240 species of birdlife.
 Beach driving, surf fishing and camping on the beach is permitted, but drivers must remain on existing tracks.

 Travel south, where you can access the full length of the park by following the marker posts through the dunes and along Geltwood Beach.

-Some of the wilder and more breathtaking parts of Coffin Bay National Park are only accessible by 4WD.
+Some of the wilder and more breathtaking parts of this park are only accessible by 4WD.
 Visit the important seabird refuge and popular surf fishing spot of Gunyah Beach or explore the many attractions of the peninsula.

-Moving inland, South Australia's desert parks were once considered to be inaccessible, however 4WD vehicles are opening up the outback for travellers eager to explore.
+South Australia's desert parks were once considered to be inaccessible, however 4WD vehicles are opening up the outback for travellers eager to explore.
 Take a desert adventure and be rewarded with the inspiring landscapes of these two parks.

-Undoubtedly, the best way to discover the secrets of Ikara-Flinders Ranges National Park is by 4WD.
+Although much of the Flinders is now accessible by 2WD, he best way to discover the secrets of the park is by 4WD.
 Tour rugged mountain ranges, dramatic gorges and sheltered creeks as you explore the natural and cultural heritage of the region.